CLIM080 Climate Law

 Course Description

-This course will provide an overview of legal frameworks aimed at mitigating and adapting to climate change and discuss existing and emerging legal obligations relevant to infrastructure professionals at the provincial, federal and international level.
-It will hone in on the roles and responsibilities of infrastructure professionals and how they can adapt their practices to incorporate climate change and reduce exposure to potential negligence lawsuits, and explore corporate issues relating to climate change, including risk disclosure requirements, asset management and director and officer obligations, as infrastructure professionals have a role in managing these risks and assisting clients to improve climate risk disclosure.
-This course offered by the Climate Risk Institute is required for those pursuing Infrastructure Resilience Professional credential.
+It will hone in on the roles and responsibilities of infrastructure professionals and practitioners including engineers and planners, and how they can adapt their practices to incorporate climate change, reduce exposure to potential negligence lawsuits, and fulfill their professional practice obligations.
+The course will explore municipal and corporate issues relating to climate change, including risk disclosure requirements, asset management and director and officer obligations, as infrastructure professionals and practitioners have a role in managing these risks and assisting clients and decision-makers to improve climate risk disclosure.

 You can learn more about Climate Law here.